 What is Mobile Application Management (MAM)?

 IT teams are able to obtain precise control over applications on many types of devices with MAM while minimizing the impact on the end user’s experience.
 Without violating the users’ privacy rights or personal property, IT admins can customize and stage app update rollouts based on various business needs.
+For example, if you were to update your own company app on employee’s devices, through the admins console, you can select a percentage of your choice to release an app update, and gradually increase the percentage over time until 100%.

-Protecting your fleet of devices against unforeseen technical errors is essential to effectively update apps on company devices.
+Moreover, protecting your fleet of devices against unforeseen technical errors is essential to effectively update apps on company devices.
 MAM also allows businesses to have their own in-house app library.

 IT admins can quickly replace malfunctioning apps with “Forced Installation”.
 And for unmanned devices, updates and downloads can be done remotely so technicians aren’t required to travel onsite.